renitam/web_project_4/README.md

 This project will be a practice exercise in basic JavaScript concepts like form validation and DOM manipulation.

 This is an expansion of projects 4 & 5 boasting more in-depth JavaScript functionality.
-Namely: classList, clone, add/remove/toggle, evt, loops, conditions, arrays and more DOM skills.
+Namely: form validation, classList, clone, add/remove/toggle, evt, loops, conditions, arrays and more DOM skills.

 **Figma**